PKU-ML/non_neg/README.md

 We implement NCL upon the ```solo-learn``` [repo](https://github.com/vturrisi/solo-learn) (the version on Sep 27, 2022), which enables a standardized and modularized protocol for various SSL methods.

 What we have changed is minimal.
-Apart from the parser nuances, we essentially only change one line [below](https://github.com/PKU-ML/Non-negative-Contrastive-Learning/blob/main/solo/methods/simclr.py#L173):
+Apart from the parser nuances, we essentially only change [one line](https://github.com/PKU-ML/Non-negative-Contrastive-Learning/blob/main/solo/methods/simclr.py#L173):

 ```
     z = torch.nn.functional.relu(z)